stestagg/temp-onnx/tools/ci_build/github/linux/docker/inference/aarch64/default/cpu/readme.md

-Summary:
-The code in this directory is responsible for setting up a CentOS 7 environment for building the ONNX Runtime project.
+is responsible for setting up a CentOS 7 environment for building the ONNX Runtime project.
 It installs dependencies and tools, sets environment variables, and creates a non-root user.
 This code is used in the Zip-Nuget Packaging NoContribOps Pipeline and Zip-Nuget-Java Packaging Pipeline.

 Interactions with other functional areas:
 - It interacts with the operating system to check the CentOS version and install necessary packages using the yum package manager.